 WELCOME TO THE BLOWER LAB

-Established at Durham University, UK, in 2015 by Dr Tim Blower, our lab combines microbiology, genomics, biochemistry and X-ray crystallography to better understand bacteria and the viruses that infect them, known as bacteriophages or 'phages'.
+Established at Durham University, UK, in 2015 by Prof Tim Blower, our lab combines microbiology, genomics, biochemistry and X-ray crystallography to better understand bacteria and the viruses that infect them, known as bacteriophages or 'phages'.

 Inset: phage Smiley, isolated from waterways around Durham and visualised by transmission electron microscopy as part of our undergraduate microbiology workshop.